Sizes

 146/152 141-152 11-12 years

-Donder's size groups lean toward the larger size in the range.
-Thanks to the stretch, children can often wear a size down.
-For example, a child just entering size 74 can still wear 62/68 but with a snugger fit.
-If they are between 68 and 74, the smaller size group will still fit well, while 74/80 will be roomier.
+At Donder, the size groups lean towards the larger size.
+Due to the stretch, a child can often still wear a smaller size.
+For example, a child who just fits into size 74 can still wear size 62/68, but it will be a bit tighter.
+If a child is between 68 and 74, the smaller size group will still fit well, while 74/80 will be looser.

 How do I know which size to choose for my baby?